chathumal93/Flood-Detection-ALOS2-SA/README.md

 2. Running Scripts

-The main script (Realtime-Sentinel1-Flood-Mapping.ipynb) runs in jupyter notebook environment and the Flood_OST_S1.py can be placed in the same directory as the main script, or it can be placed in the Lib folder of the working anaconda environment (e.g., " C:\Users\User_name\Anaconda3\Lib").
+The two main scripts (Realtime-Sentinel1-Flood-Mapping.ipynb, ) runs in jupyter notebook environment and the Flood_Module_ALOS2.py can be placed in the same directory as the main scripts, or it can be placed in the Lib folder of the working anaconda environment (e.g., " C:\Users\User_name\Anaconda3\Lib").
-Then you can import the Flood_OST_S1 module to the main script.
-Sentinel1Flood is the class for the processing of the Sentinel-1 ARD data for flood detection.
+Then you can import the Flood_Module_ALOS2 module to the main scripts.
+ALOS2_pre_post and ALOS2_post are two classes for the processing of the ALOS-2 data for flood detection.

     from Flood_Module_ALOS2 import ALOS2_pre_post